-A Dallas crowd waits for returns in 1928 (click for larger image)
+A Dallas crowd waits for returns, in the middle of Elm Street…

 by Paula Bosse